 Immigrant Visa Categories and the Visa Bulletin

-To understand how immigrant visa categories work, we need to look at the Visa Bulletin which is published by the U.S. Department of State monthly, shows the most current information on the availability of immigrant visa numbers.
+To understand how immigrant visa categories work, we need to look at the Visa Bulletin published by the U.S. Department of State monthly, which shows the most current information on the availability of immigrant visa numbers.

 When you read the Visa Bulletin, you will see two main groupings:

 Family-Sponsored Preference Categories